jaycribas/roam/README.md

 # Roam

 A travel community for users to share tips about their favorite locations around the world.
+A user can create an account, update their profile, and leave travel trips on featured cities.

 ## Getting Started